harrier77/webview_bind_to_lib/README.md

 # webview_bind_to_lib
-How to use <a href="https://github.com/webview/webview">Webview</a> in Nim linked to dynamic library webview.so or webview.dll (instead compiled as static library).
+How to use <a href="https://github.com/webview/webview">Webview</a> in Nim linked to dynamic library webview.so or webview.dll (instead of using compiled as static library).

 <p>I found the nim code <a href="https://forum.nim-lang.org/t/10301#68798">on this post on nim forum</a> and
 I think it is very useful.
 It is possible to call a nim proc from a javascript function inside webview html page.</p>